 But sometimes, getting loud and rowdy isn’t the goal.
-There are many night watchers out there and there are also many parents who have to put their kids to bed early, and they have every right to enjoy both stellar sonic boom during the day, and silent listening via headphones during the night.
+There are many night watchers out there and there are also many parents who have to put their kids to bed early.
+If this is the case for you, you’re likely looking for a device that can give you stellar sonic boom during the day and silent listening via headphones during the night.

 Dell AC511 USB Wired SoundBar

 We’ll kick things off with the small yet astonishingly powerful Dell AC511 soundbar.
 This item seems so tiny that many people don’t ever notice it until they are blasted with the enormous sonic wave it produces.
 Folks who prefer to keep things silent are well covered with an on-board headphone jack, of course.

 Simplicity is the word of the day here, as the manufacturer opted to provide the users with an elegant and sleek solution – no extra software, no batteries, no power chord, just this little monster.
 All you need is a trusty USB port.
 The gizmo is compatible with many devices present on the market, features a super light weight of 1 lbs, and comes with a total size of 16.5 x 1.9 x 1.5 inches.

 When it comes to value for money, we say that this budget option delivers the best punch on the entire list—and is easily one of the best soundbars with headphone jacks period.

 GOgroove UBR USB Computer Soundbar Speaker